‘The Young And The Restless’ Star Camryn Grimes Reveals A Huge Surprise

 It’s been a great week for The Young and the Restless star Camryn Grimes.
-In Genoa City, Grimes portrays Mariah who is the host of GC Buzz.
-In her real life, Grimes is a 29-year-old two-time Daytime Emmy Award winner, and she decided to treat herself.
+In Genoa City, Grimes portrays Mariah, who is the host of GC Buzz.
+In her real life, Grimes is a 29-year-old two-time Daytime Emmy Award winner, who decided to treat herself.

 Recently, Grimes took to Twitter to share her fabulous news with her followers and fans.
-Like a boss, she bought her very first brand new car.
-While it wasn’t the first car she ever had or even purchased on her own, it is the first vehicle she bought brand new with all the bells and whistles.
+Like a boss, she bought her very first brand-new car.
+While it wasn’t the first car she has ever had or even purchased on her own, it is the first vehicle she bought brand-new with all the bells and whistles.

-In an absolutely adorable video clip, the proud owner of a brand new Honda did a fun little dance “like a boss” in front of her exciting new purchase.
+In an absolutely adorable video clip, the proud owner of a brand-new Honda did a fun little dance “like a boss” in front of her exciting new purchase.
 She loved buying precisely what she wanted even if it isn’t the most extravagant conveyance around.

 Fans of the beautiful redhead posted their heartfelt congratulations.